Code Violations List

 Yard and Garage Sales

 No garage sale shall be conducted unless and until the person desiring to conduct such sale has obtained a permit from the City’s Finance Department.
-Carole Whaley handles permits and can be reached at 423-434-2393 or cwhaley@johnsoncitytn.org.
+Malinda Stills handles permits and can be reached at 423-434-2393 or mstills@johnsoncitytn.org.
 Garage sales shall be held only between the hours of 7:30 a.m. and 7:00 p.m.
 No more than three garage sales shall be held from the same address within any calendar year with not more than two garage sales permitted within a 30-day period.
 Each garage sale shall not exceed three consecutive days.

 Signs